TomPadmanathan/BabyM0le/README.md

 Hi, my name is Tom Padmanathan.

-I'm currently learning React & Tailwind.
+I'm currently learning React/Next w/TS.

 In my free time, I like to make projects like the ones on my profile and playing games.